 To keep the amount of time a photographer is attending, have a pre-meeting with all your ‘Required Shots’ eg One with just the Bride’s family etc.

-How to Save Money Dressing The Bridal Party
+6. How to Save Money on Wedding Outfits

 Limit the number of bridesmaids and groomsmen.
 Better again, have none!